AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/basic-handling.md

 ### Linha do tempo {#timeline}

 A linha do tempo pode ser usada para exibir e/ou iniciar eventos que ocorreram no recurso selecionado.
-Para abrir a coluna da linha do tempo use o seletor do painel:
+Para abrir a coluna da linha do tempo, use o seletor do painel:

 A coluna de linha do tempo permite: